PrefectHQ/prefect/docs/core/advanced_tutorials/using-results.md

 ## Templating a task's location

 You can also provide a templatable string to a result subclass' `location` attribute.
 You can include in the template string anything that is in `prefect.context`, including any custom context you set.
+Note that [standard Python string formatting rules](https://www.python.org/dev/peps/pep-3101/#format-strings) apply, so for example you can provide custom date formatters (e.g., `"{date:%Y-%d}"`) to your locations and targets.

-For example, we can achieve the same thing as our prior example but using the fact that `prefect.context.task_name` will resolve to the name task's function at runtime:
+For example, we can achieve the same thing as our prior example but using the fact that `prefect.context.task_name` will resolve to the task's function name at runtime:

 ```python
 # flow.py